Home > UN and ROK > Policy on Major Issues > Development and humanitarian assistance

 To provide effective assistance, the Korean government has taken initiatives at various levels.
-Nationally, it established the Overseas Emergency Relief Act in 2007, which enabled an efficient response to the twin disasters of May 2008 in China and Myanmar.
+Nationally, it established the Overseas Emergency Relief Act in 2007, which enabled an efficient response to disasters around the globe.
 The Republic of Korea has also played an important role in establishing a framework on disaster management and emergency response in the Asia-Pacific region, particularly through the ASEAN+3, ASEAN Regional Forum and Korea-China-Japan trilateral talks.

 At the global level, the Republic of Korea has strengthened its cooperation with the UN and other relevant multilateral bodies, inter alia as a member of the OCHA Donor Support Group (ODSG) and the Humanitarian Liaison Working Group (HLWG) of the UN.
 It has steadily increased its contributions to the CAP, the Flash Appeal and the Central Emergency Response Fund (CERF), and expanded the scope of cooperation with major humanitarian assistance agencies such as WFP and UNICEF.